SANJAY-sp-86/Pavi/README.md

 Welcome to **Pavi**, a GitHub-hosted webpage! 🚀

 ## 🔗 Live Website
-Check out the live site here: [Pavi GitHub Page](https://sanjay-sp-86.github.io/Pavi/)
+Check out the live site here: [live Page](https://sanjay-sp-86.github.io/Pavi/)

 ## 📌 About
 This project is a simple static website hosted using GitHub Pages.
 It serves as a showcase or portfolio page with a clean and responsive design.